Bunny Bait (Easter Snack Mix)

-Snack mixes are the perfect thing to throw together and have on hand for munching.
-You can customize them to your preferences, or jazz it up for a holiday.
-Try After School Snack Mix, or Chex Snack Mix next!
+Snack mixes are easy to throw together and great for munching.
+Customize them to your taste or make them festive for any holiday.
+Try my After School Snack Mix or Chex Snack Mix next!

 Wholesome Holiday Snack Mix